Wednesday, March 18, 2009

 10) Breakfast at Ming Kok for dimsum.
 Matches the best on offer in HK or Sydney.
 To me, its better than Fusan.

-11) Have dinner at Wong Koh Kee, situated in a narrow romantic looking alleyway.
+11) Have lunch at Wong Koh Kee, situated in a narrow romantic looking alleyway.
 Its better known as yeelaihorng (concubine's lane).
 Just ask the boss to name their top 5 dishes and have them with rice.
 Too good to name all.

 12) While many go to Ipoh for the white coffee, it amazes me that many never mention the good old kopi-o, its always good at any coffee shops.
 Be a local and ask for kopi-shuet, not kopi-ping, the latter is used everywhere but not in Ipoh.